 Our current resources are insufficient to fund our planned operations for the next twelve months.
 We will continue to require substantial additional capital to continue our clinical development activities.
 Accordingly, we will need to raise substantial additional capital to continue to fund our operations from the sale of our securities, debt, partnering arrangements, non-dilutive fundraising or other financing transactions in order to finance the remaining development and commercialization of our product candidate.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our clinical development efforts.
 The uncertainty with respect to our operations and the market generally due to increasing interest rates and inflation may also make it challenging to raise additional capital on favorable terms, if at all.
-In addition, current macroeconomic conditions have caused turmoil in the banking sector.
-For example, on March 10, 2023, Silicon Valley Bank, or SVB, one of our banking partners, was closed by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation, or FDIC, as receiver.
-On March 26, 2023, it was announced that First-Citizens Bank & Trust Company, or First Citizens, would assume all of SVB's deposits and loans as of March 27, 2023 and since that date we continue to have full access to our cash and cash equivalents.
 Failure to raise capital as and when needed, on favorable terms or at all, will have a negative impact on our financial condition and our ability to develop our product candidate.
-We expect our R&D expenses to substantially increase in connection with our ongoing activities, particularly as we advance our product candidate in clinical development.
+We expect our expenses to substantially increase over time in connection with our ongoing activities, particularly as we advance our product candidate in clinical development and support future commercialization.

-As disclosed in Note 7 - Convertible Debt, we are required to keep substantially all of our cash and cash equivalents with a single financial institution, SVB, as required by the covenants of our Debt Agreement.
+As disclosed in Note 7 - Convertible Debt, we are required to keep substantially all of our cash and cash equivalents with a single financial institution, Silicon Valley Bank, which we refer to as SVB, as required by the covenants of our Debt Agreement.
+On March 26, 2023, it was announced that First-Citizens Bank & Trust Company, or First Citizens, would assume all of SVB's deposits and loans as of March 27, 2023 and since that date we continue to have full access to our cash and cash equivalents.
+Further, the maturity date of our Convertible Term Loan could accelerate in certain circumstances related to the timing of our submission and the FDA's acceptance of a New Drug Application, or NDA.
 There can be no assurance that SVB, First Citizens or any successor lender(s) will be willing to work with us on any modifications to the Debt Agreement (as defined below).